Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

 - `types.ts`: Type definitions for the tools
 - `launchDevExtension.ts`: Implementation of the launch tool
 - `stopDevExtension.ts`: Implementation of the stop tool

+## Process Management

+The tools use several techniques to ensure reliable process management:

+1. **Using the `--wait` flag**: When launching VS Code, we use the `--wait` flag which keeps the process alive until the window is closed.
+This ensures that the process we get from `spawn()` is the actual VS Code window process, not just a short-lived CLI wrapper.

+2. **Two-step termination**: When stopping a process, we first try SIGTERM for graceful shutdown, then fall back to SIGKILL if the process doesn't terminate within a timeout period.

+3. **Cross-process termination**: Sessions store the PID of the VS Code process, allowing any process to terminate the VS Code window, even if it wasn't the one that launched it.

 ## Security Considerations